 If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 2 DOSAGE AND ADMINISTRATION

-The recommended dose is a single 100 mg loading dose of ERAXIS on Day 1, followed by 50 mg daily dose thereafter.
+The recommended dose is a single 100 mg loading dose of ERAXIS on Day 1, followed by a 50 mg once daily maintenance dose thereafter.
 Patients should be treated for a minimum of 14 days and for at least 7 days following resolution of symptoms.
 Duration of treatment should be based on the patient's clinical response.
-Because of the risk of relapse of esophageal candidiasis in patients with HIV infections, suppressive antifungal therapy may be considered after a course of treatment.
+Because of the risk of relapse of esophageal candidiasis in patients with HIV infection, suppressive antifungal therapy may be considered after a course of treatment.

 5 WARNINGS AND PRECAUTIONS